aspc/aspc-website/README.md

 # ASPC 2.0
-This repo is intended to be a complete rewrite of aspc.pomona.edu (soon to be pomonastudents.org).
+This repo is intended to be a complete rewrite of [pomonastudents.org](https://pomonastudents.org) (formerly [aspc.pomona.edu](http://aspc.pomona.edu)).
 The aim of this project is to:
  - Put the content that most people use front and center
  - Redesign the website from the ground up
  - Streamline and trim legacy features